hankemeierlab/mzQuality/inst/script/README.md

 ## example.tsv
 This file contains a small subset of the data set and is meant for instructing the user on how to use the recommended format as input for mzQuality.
-The format is explained in the `Data-Input` vignette.
+The format is explained in the `Data_Input` vignette.

 ## data.RDS